 Owen Atkin obtained his BSc (Hons) in 1987 (ANU) and his PhD in 1993 (Toronto).
 From 1993-1995 he held an EU Post Doctoral Fellowship (Utrecht).
 From 1996-1999 he held an ARC Post Doctoral Fellowship at ANU.
 Thereafter, he moved to UK to take up a faculty position in the Biology Dept at the University of York (1999-2008).
 He then returned to ANU in 2008 and held an ARC Future Fellowship from 2009 to 2013.
-From 2014, his work is supported by funding by the ARC Centre of Excellence in Plant Energy Biology.
-He is an Editor for New Phytologist and is a Member of the Faculty of 1000.
+Since 2014, his work has been supported by funding by the ARC Centre of Excellence in Plant Energy Biology, and by a grant from the International Wheat Yield Program.
+He is the Senior Editor for the Environment Section of New Phytologist and is the Head of the Division of Plant Sciences in RSB, ANU.
 A major focus of his research is assessing the impact of environmental gradients on plant physiological processes, particularly respiration.

 - USA DoE Grant.
-Oct 2014-Oct 2017.
+2014-2018.
 Global land model development: time to shift from a plant functional type to a plant functional trait approach.
 [CIs: Peter Reich and Arindam Banerjee (Uni of Minnesota, USA, Peter Thornton (Oak Ridge National Laboratory, USA)]

 Much of our work is done in collaboration with other research groups at ANU, elsewhere in Australia and overseas.
 These include current links with: